VitorVilela7/SMW-SA1-Pack/readme.txt

 Using said method you can get rid of almost all SA-1 limitations, but remember that the SNES's speed is 2 MHz, so if you call it too many times, you may waste some time.

+Additionally, there's a special mode called Parallel/Background Mode.
+It runs a certain code periodically while the SA-1 CPU is idle.

+To enable it, put the code pointer to $3186-$3188 and set $318B to #$01.
+Unlike other modes, you have to threat this one differently:

+ 1. You must reserve a RAM area to use it, since other code can potentially use it at any time.
+In other words, you can't use the standard RAM addresses or your RAM writes will end up corrupted when another code gets executed by the chip or even by SNES CPU.
+For these reasons, I reserved 32 bytes at
+$31E0-$31FF just for Parallel Mode, so you can put your scratch values without having risk of it getting corrupted suddenly.

+ 2. Direct Page is set to $0100, since you usually will not access standard direct page area ($3000-$30FF) and with that you will have facility with accessing Parallel Mode reserved RAM as well other SA-1 Pack internal RAM addresses.
+Of course after running your code, you should restore it back to $0100 if you changed it.
+Oh and if you're wondering, in the **SA-1 CPU**,
+$0100 is same thing as $3100.
+Don't get confused.

+ 3. When accessing registers (or any other not thread-safe address), you must disable IRQ (by using SEI opcode), to stop SA-1 from listening from SNES CPU.
+With that, you can access the multiplications registers or execute a DMA without having the risk of it getting conflicted by another thread.
+Don't forget to use CLI to re-enable IRQ or otherwise the game will freeze.

+ 4. Is preferred to your code work rather as a service, which runs code on demand.
+This mode is useful for code that does, for example, graphics manipulation so it won't access in-game performance because it ONLY uses SA-1 idle cycles and when the game code is running its code gets paused.

+ 5. If the status flag (318B) is set to #$FF, the service MUST stop current operations and gets free to an another parallel service start executing.
+Because obviously only one parallel mode code can be ran at once (I may change that in the future but I don't think it will be ever needed).

+Example code (invoking parallel mode):

+	LDA $318B		; \ If there's no Parallel Mode running already, BEQ +			; / skip.

+	LDA #$FF		; \ Tell previous Parallel Mode code to exit.
+	STA $318B		; / This is important or the game may crash or stop working.

+-	LDA $318B		; \ Wait until the previous server gets free.
+	BNE -			; /

++
+	LDA.b #MyCode		; \ Place Parallel Mode Service Pointer
+	STA $3186		;  |
+	LDA.b #MyCode>>8	;  |
+	STA $3187		;  |
+	LDA.b #MyCode>>16	;  |
+	STA $3188		; /

+	LDA #$01		; \ Start Parallel Mode Service
+	STA $318B		; /

+Example code (actual parallel mode):
+	PHB			; \ Set up banks.
+	PHK			;  |
+	PLB			; /

+.main_loop
+	LDA $8B			; \ If the parallel mode state
+	CMP #$FF		;  | is set to #$FF (end), shutdown
+	BEQ .end		; / the service.

+	LDA $EF			; \ Check if there's any graphics
+	CMP $EE			;  | rotation request.
+	BEQ .main_loop		;  |
+	STA $EF			; /

+	JSR .rotate		; Rotate GFX (not included there)
+	BRA .main_loop		; Go to back main loop.

+.end
+	PLB			; Restore bank
+	RTL			; Return.

+Personally this mode is extremely useful for rotating graphics, because it takes SA-1's unused cycles and it does not cause slowdown.
+If there's not enough time to rotate a GFX, instead of making the game get unstable and slowdown, it will just reduce the rotation frame rate, which most users will not actually notice.
+It can be also useful for you, for some reason, want to for example decompress a GFX in the background without freezing temporally the level or even you want to run a music engine here.
+Use it freely!
+Remember that it's multi-threaded and your code must be thread-safe with normal SA-1 operations and with the SNES CPU.
+And when SNES CPU code is running together with Parallel Mode, the code performance may reduce a bit to around 8 MHz, but still a very good performance to explore while SA-1 CPU is not doing anything.
+And when SNES is idle (i.e. finished processing a game frame), the code is executed normally at 10.74 MHz.

 There are a bunch of other useful features too, such as bit stream and fast DMA which are only available while on SA-1 side.